danjgale/danjgale.github.io/_posts/2019-11-28-practical-searchlight.markdown

                           estimator=pipeline)
 results = searchlight.fit_transform(imgs, y)
 ```
 In the above example, each cross-validation fold properly *z*-transforms each voxel within the searchlight sphere prior to training and validating a linear SVM classifier.
-We can easily to modify the pipleline to use a different classifier (e.g., logistic regression) or a different rescaling approach (e.g., mean centering).
+We can easily to modify the pipeline to use a different classifier (e.g., logistic regression) or a different rescaling approach (e.g., mean centering).
 I think the above code example really speaks to how well nilearn works with scikit-learn.

 Another approach to rescaling features is to rescale *across* voxels (i.e. rescale each voxel pattern) instead of rescaling *within* voxels.
 If you come from a more traditional machine learning background, this sounds crazy because your features typically represent different things.
 However, fMRI data is a special case where the features are all of the same modality (voxels) and rescaling each voxel pattern might be more appropriate than rescaling within each voxel (e.g., wanting to remove amplitude effects in your patterns).
 For more, see [Misaki et al (2010)](https://www.sciencedirect.com/science/article/pii/S1053811910007834?via%3Dihub).

 Implementing this approach requires a little bit of effort.
 We need to somehow get `Searchlight` to only rescale the voxels within the searchlight sphere.
 We cannot rescale within each volume of `imgs` because we would be including non-sphere voxels.
 Therefore, pattern rescaling would have to be implemented in some sort of scikit-learn pipeline that could be fed into `Searchlight`.
-Scikit-learn also doens't have a way to change the direction of scaling because this is an atypical use-case.
+Scikit-learn also doesn't have a way to change the direction of scaling because this is an atypical use-case.
 Thankfully, there is a way to create our own custom transformer that can be included in a pipeline.
 This is done via `FunctionTransformer`:

 ```python
 from scipy.stats import zscore